 I did not intend to open old wounds or cause anyone pains.
 So before I continue writing I want to make sure I apologize for any pain “Ways of War” has caused!
 I deeply hope to entertain.
 But now that “Ways of War” is out there it has given me a new task.
 During my research, I found many people affected negatively by the War and the fallout from the War.
 From all the decisions and actions of the many who played “God” for lack of a better word.

 “Ways of War” is a book about the Vietnam War.
-It was written from the perspective of an American woman who works at the University of (Madison)Wisconson.
-The main character is surprised to learn about the lies and manipulations not only within the Government but throughout humanity.
-I don't believe any of what I have put on the page is news to the American people.
-I think it is difficult and sometimes represents the evil that we all wish didn’t exist, but I don’t think it is news.
+I wrote it from the perspective of an American woman who works at the University of (Madison) Wisconsin.
+It surprises the main character to learn about the lies and manipulations not only within the Government but throughout humanity.
+I believe none of what I have put on the page is news to the American people.
+I think it is difficult and sometimes represents the evil we all wish didn’t exist, but I don’t think it is news.
 I will let the reader decide.

 I can listen.
 As I listen to the stories, challenges, and struggles of the many Veterans suffering from PTSD and other disorders and illnesses, my heart breaks.
 I know there has to be a way to help.
 I know as I make my way into the “limelight” or public eye, I can be a voice.
-As time passes I will be that voice if the public desires it.
+As time passes, I will be that voice if the public desires it.
 I will offer myself and whatever resources I have to support organizations that have a true desire to help.